The Virtual Currency Regulation Review: Canada

 - with the expectation of profit; and

-- which profit is to be derived in significant measure from the efforts of others.
+- this profit is to be derived in significant measure from the efforts of others.

-If an instrument satisfies the Pacific Coin test, it will be considered an investment contract and, therefore, a security under Canadian securities laws.
+If an instrument satisfies the Pacific Coin test, it will be considered to be an investment contract and, therefore, a security under Canadian securities laws.

-The CSA and IIROC have also acknowledged that it is widely accepted that some of the well-established virtual currency assets that function as a form of payment or means of exchange on a decentralised network, such as Bitcoin, are not currently in and of themselves, securities or derivatives and have features that are analogous to commodities such as currencies and precious metals.12 In assessing whether a particular virtual currency will be considered a security subject to Canadian securities laws, the CSA will consider the substance of the virtual currency over its form.13 The CSA has outlined a number of considerations in determining whether an investment contract exists.
-While no single factor is determinative, the CSA has stated that the existence of some or all of the following circumstances may cause a virtual currency to be considered an investment contract:14
+The CSA and IIROC have also acknowledged that it is widely accepted that some of the well-established virtual currencies that function as a form of payment or a means of exchange on a decentralised network, such as Bitcoin, are not currently in and of themselves, securities or derivatives and have features that are analogous to commodities such as currencies and precious metals.13 In assessing whether a particular virtual currency will be considered a security subject to Canadian securities laws, the CSA will consider the substance of the virtual currency over its form.14 The CSA has outlined a number of considerations in determining whether an investment contract exists.
+While no single factor is determinative, the CSA has stated that the existence of some or all of the following circumstances may cause a virtual currency to be considered an investment contract:15

 - the underlying blockchain technology or platform has not been fully developed;